+SECTION 2

+The Church Worker Care Team

+What is a Church Worker Care Team, and What Is Its

+Purpose?
+10

-SECTION 2The Church Worker Care Team
+Forming a Church Worker Care Team 11

-What Is a Church Worker Care Team, and What Is Its Purpose?
-10 Forming a Church Worker Care Team 11 What Happens After the Church Worker Care Team Has Been Formed?
-How to Begin.
-12 Praying with and for Our Church Workers 14
+How to Begin: What Happens After the Church Worker Care Team Has Been Formed? r 12-13

+Praying with and for Our Church Workers 14